catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

   # Install Python openstackclient library into your virtual environment
   pip install python-openstackclient

+  # Uncomment the line below if you would like to install the deprecated
+  # openstack CLI in addition to the new unified CLI
+  # pip install python-{ceilometerclient,cinderclient,glanceclient,heatclient,keystoneclient,neutronclient,novaclient,swiftclient}

 In case you would like to test the CLI with Python 3.x, please use this procedure instead: